Organizations & Activities

 - provide opportunities for students to make professional contacts through field trips, guest speakers, and meetings;

-- serve as a valuable source for information regarding field experiences, summer job opportunities, and scholarships as well as American Dietetic Association membership and the Registered Dietitian exam; and
+- serve as a valuable source for information regarding field experiences, summer job opportunities, and scholarships as well as Academy of Nutrition and Dietetics membership and the Registered Dietitian exam; and

 - facilitate interaction of students with their peers and faculty outside of the classroom.